semagrow/kobe/operator/readme.md

 - Under _spec.timesToRun_ : define the number of times you want the benchmark experiment to repeat.

-- Under _spec.dryRun_ : if set to true the federation will be created and the federator initialized and the health checks will also happen but the experiment will hang there and no eval job will run till this flag is changed.
+- Under _spec.dryRun_ : if set to true the federation will be created and the federator initialized .
+The health checks will also happen but the experiment will hang there and no evaluation job will run till this flag is changed.

-- Under _forceNewInit_ : if set to true it will always try to run the init image that create a metadata file from a dataset.
+- Under _forceNewInit_ : if set to true it will always try to run the init image that create a metadata file from a dataset for this federator.
 If set to false it will check and use preexisting metadata files if they exist for a pair of dataset - federator.
 It can be used to save time since metadata extraction for big dataset take a long time and makes sense to not repeat this process.
 This affects only the first init process with the image that makes a metadata file from a dataset dump or endpoint.